 This isn’t usually a problem because when you start to move, your blood flow increases, and blood begins to move more evenly round your body.
 But if you’re immobile for a long time, the flow of blood around your body can slow and clot, causing a DVT that can break off and cause a pulmonary embolism.

 This can happen:

 - after an operation or a serious limb injury

 - after long periods of bed rest

-- during a long-haul flight or a long train or car journey lasting more than 6 hours
+- during a long-haul flight or a long train or car journey lasting more than 4 hours

-- being overweight
+- are overweight

-- taking some forms of hormone-based contraception or hormone replacement therapy (HRT).
 Your chances of developing a blood clot are very small if you’re taking the contraceptive pill or HRT, and your health care professional will consider your individual risk before they prescribe them.

 Less commonly, you might have a condition that causes your blood to clot more easily than normal, such as cancer.
 Cancer treatments such as chemotherapy and radiotherapy can also increase the chances of blood clots.

 Routine testing for genetic risk of blood clots is not recommended.
 But in certain circumstances if you have a confirmed diagnosis of pulmonary embolism, your doctor may recommend a blood test to look for inherited conditions which increase the risk of clots.
 They may be more likely to suggest this if there is a family history of pulmonary embolism or deep vein thrombosis (DVT) and if you are due to stop anticoagulation treatment.